 When choosing a form of remote learning for a certain time period, at the request of parents (legal representatives), students are enrolled in general education organisations and get access to the educational platform.
 During the entire school year, children learn the material and perform tasks in accordance with their individual study plans.
-Both Participants of the Frontal Dictation in the Khanty, Mansi and Nenets languages online consultations with teachers on selected subjects and online distance learning classes are organised in the course of training.
+Both online consultations with teachers on selected subjects and online distance learning classes are organised in the course of training.